-- fixed proportion for the letters forming the UKCA marking - height at least 5mm (unless different specification in relevant legislation) - easily visible, legible - different colours (solid or transparent) are possible - can be affixed alongside other markings, such as CE marking
+- fixed proportion for the letters forming the UKCA marking - height at least 5mm (unless different specification in relevant legislation) - easily visible, legible - different colors (solid or transparent) are possible - can be affixed alongside other markings, such as CE marking

-Details are described in the official guidance Using the UKCA marking (last updated 24 August 2021) issued by the Department for Business, Energy & Industrial Strategy (BEIS) and also in their document UKCA Implementation Guidance (published in November 2021).
+Details are described in the official guidance Using the UKCA marking (last updated November 14th, 2022) issued by the Department for Business, Energy & Industrial Strategy (BEIS) and also in their document UKCA Implementation Guidance (last updated in June 2022).
+In June 2022, BEIS further published a short UKCA guidance for businesses as well as a UKCA Step-by-Step Guide.

 Product specific regulations define where to place the UKCA marking.
 The Toys (Safety) Regulations 2011 demand that the UKCA label must be affixed to either the toy or a label affixed to the toy or the toy's packaging unless the toy is small or consists of small parts (reflecting Directive 2009/48/EC).
-Until 31 December 2023, the UKCA may alternatively be placed on a label which is not affixed to the product or a leaflet which accompanies the product.
+Until December 31th, 2027, the UKCA may alternatively be placed on a label which is not affixed to the product or a leaflet which accompanies the product (UK government extended the deadline to reduce labelling costs).
 However, this must stay with the good until it reaches its end user.